Hurricane Rafael Triggers Nationwide Blackout In Cuba - UrduPoint

 Hurricane Rafael Triggers Nationwide Blackout In Cuba

-Rafael strengthened to a major Category 3 hurricane as it made landfall on the Caribbean island of 10 million people.
+Rafael strengthened to a major Category 3 hurricane as it raced towards the Caribbean island of 10 million people.

-It hit in western Artemisa province, east of Playa Majana beach, at about 2115 GMT, according to the US National Hurricane Center (NHC).
+It made landfall in western Artemisa province, east of Playa Majana beach, at about 2115 GMT, according to the US National Hurricane Center (NHC).

-The agency said Rafael swept across the island in two and a half hours before losing intensity as it entered the Gulf of Mexico.
+The NHC said that Rafael was located about 40 miles (65 kilometers) southwest of the capital Havana and packing winds of nearly 115 mph (185 kph).

 The Union Electrica national power company blamed "strong winds" caused by Rafael for "the shutdown of the national electricity system," in a post on X.

-Nine of Cuba's 15 provinces, including Havana, were placed on storm alert.
+Nine of Cuba's 15 provinces, including Havana, have been placed on storm alert.

 In Candalaria, a town hard hit in Artemisa province, gusting winds took down tree branches and debris littered the streets.